 The private sector represents more than half (60%) of the global economy, so their importance in efforts to combat climate change cannot be overstated.
 Christiana Figueres, Executive Secretary of the UNFCCC made the point eloquently when she said, “There is no solution for climate without business, but equally there is no business continuity without a solution to climate.”

-Business has a critical role in helping to meet the climate challenge and they appear to be prepared to play their part.
-Business leaders continue to be concerned about risk not only in the future but as a present day reality.
+The business community has a critical role in helping to meet the climate challenge and they appear to be prepared to play their part.
+Business leaders continue to be concerned about risk not only in the future but as a present-day reality.
 They see that climate change is already impacting their bottom lines.

 The conversation on climate and energy in Davos shifted from one focused exclusively on financial risks to a discussion about economic benefits.
 With more companies than ever benefiting from low carbon investments, business leaders are beginning to see that climate change is not only a matter of reducing costs by managing risk it is also a lucrative opportunity.
 The Climate Has Changed Report demonstrates that in 2012 and 2013, companies invested in